mozilla/www.ccadb.org/cas/fields.md

 </ol>
-For each applicable audit, the following information must be provided, and must meet the root store requirements and the requirements of [section 5.1 of the Common CCADB Policy][CCADB-Policy].
+For each applicable audit, the following information must be provided, and must meet the root store requirements and the requirements of [section 5.1 of the CCADB Policy][CCADB-Policy].
 <table border="1">
 <tr valign="top"><th>Field Name</th><th>What to Enter</th></tr>

 <tr valign="top">
 <td>Audit</td>
 <td>URL to the audit statement PDF. <br>
 WebTrust Seals: Enter the WebTrust Seal URL into this field.
 When you save your changes, the CCADB will automatically convert the Seal URL to the URL of the corresponding audit statement PDF.
 </td>
 </tr>
 <tr valign="top">